PeteManchester/MediaPlayer/README.md

 * [Radio](http://www.openhome.org/wiki/Av:Developer:RadioService)
 * [SongCast (Receiver)](http://www.linn.co.uk/software#songcast)

-Also supported is the Apple AirPlay Receiver.
+Also supported is an Apple AirPlay receiver, and the ability to create custom input sources which are selected from your control point.

 We have implemented a http-daemon to make it possible to: